RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/quantum.md

 # The 'title' is automatically displayed at the top of the page
 # and used in other parts of the site.
 ---
 With the undeniable rise of quantum computers, future generations of roboticists must be versed in the functioning and applications of this technology.
-However, very few concise guides exist that explain quantum computing in introductory terms for a techincal audience.
+However, very few concise guides exist that explain quantum computing in introductory terms for a technical audience.
 This article shows some basic principles of quantum computing together with the Python package Qiskit, developed by IBM.

 ## Fundamentals of Quantum Computing - Single Qubit Systems